3DPrintDemon/Demon_Eddy/README.md

 > [!CAUTION]
 >  If you have any of the original BTT Eddy files inculded in your system be sure to disable them BEFORE you try to use this file!
+>
+> Be EXTREMLY CAREFUL when attempting your first homing! be ready to hit emergency stop if needed!

 <br>